-When implemented well, it allows shoppers to limit to scope of their product search to the handful of products that match their preferences.
+When implemented well, it allows shoppers to limit the scope of their product search to the handful of products that match their preferences.

 It could be argued that, with more than 15 filters, this could in itself be an example of choice paralysis.
 It does ask the shopper to make an effort, but the tools should enable them to refine their selection effectively.

-Reviews are a great way to help customers to decide.
+Consumer reviews are also a great way to help customers to decide.
 Many people may not know about, or are prepared to dive into the technical details, but they do need some help to find the product that suits their needs.

 The reviews and question sections on Home Depot’s product pages are excellent for this.

 Customers can either see very general review data such as overall rating or ratings for factors such as ease of use, or they can ask some very specific questions of previous buyers.
 Again, this helps customers to come to an informed decision.